CPT-Odd effects on the electromagnetic properties of charged leptons in the Standard Model Extension: Introduction

-In this paper, we are interested in studying the implications of CPT-Odd effects on the anomalous magnetic dipole moments of charged leptons.
+In this paper, we are interested in studying the implications of CPT-Odd effects on the electromagnetic properties of charged leptons.
 We focus on the electroweak gauge sector of the mSME that is odd under CPT transformations.
-Since a magnetic dipole moment (MDM) is a standard observable (in the sense that it is invariant under both OLT and PLT), the CPT-Odd contribution arises up to second order in the Lorentz coefficients, that is, the CPT-Odd effect is proportional to $T^2=T_\mu T^\mu$.
+Since the MDM and the EDM of charged leptons are standard observables (in the sense that they are invariant under both OLT and PLT), the CPT-Odd contribution arises up to second order in the Lorentz coefficients, that is, the CPT-Odd effect is proportional to $T^2=T_\mu T^\mu$.
 Although standard observables do not carry information on spatial directions or relative motion, they can provide useful information about the importance of LV effects when constrained from high precision experiments, such as, for example, magnetic and electric dipole moments of charged leptons and nucleons~\cite{OP1,OP2,OP3}.
+Contributions to the MDM and EDM of charged leptons can also be generated through first-order effects in the LV coefficients~\cite{RR1,RR2}.
+Although these types of effects may depend on energy~\cite{RR1}, their study is interesting because they could provide information about spatial orientation or relative motion.
+In this paper, we will present a comprehensive study of these effects up to the second order in the LV coefficients, both at the tree and one-loop levels.
 Our purpose in this work is twofold.
 On the one hand, we are interested in deriving bounds on CPT-Odd effects from precision measurements and, on the other hand, in studying some interesting aspects of CPT-Odd effects at the level of radiative corrections~\cite{TV}.
-As we will see below, the CPT-Odd effects in radiative corrections on standard observables differ substantially from what occurs in any conventional extension of the SM (theories respecting Lorentz and CPT symmetries).\\
+As we will see below, the CPT-Odd effects in radiative corrections on standard observables differ substantially from what occurs in any conventional extension of the SM (theories respecting Lorentz and CPT symmetries).

-The rest of the paper have been organized as follows.
+The rest of the paper has been organized as follows.
 In Sec.~\ref{EWS}, the structure of the electroweak gauge sector of the mSME that is odd under CPT transformations is discussed and the Feynman rules needed for the calculation are derived.
-In Sec.~\ref{Cal}, the one-loop contribution of CPT-Odd effects on MDM of charged leptons are presented.
-Sec.~\ref{Dis} is devoted to discuss our results.
-Finally, in Sec.~\ref{Con} the conclusions are presented.
+In Sec.~\ref{Cal}, the CPT-Odd contributions to the MDM and EDM of a charged lepton at both tree and one loop levels are calculated.
+Contributions up to second order in the LV coefficients are considered.
+Sec.~\ref{Dis} is devoted to discussing our results.
+In Sec.~\ref{Con} the conclusions are presented.
+Details of calculations are presented in Appendices A, B, and C.